astronomer/docs/learn/custom-xcom-backends-tutorial.md

     ]}>
 <TabItem value="aws">

 Add the [Common IO](https://registry.astronomer.io/providers/apache-airflow-providers-common-io/versions/latest) and [Amazon](https://registry.astronomer.io/providers/apache-airflow-providers-amazon/versions/latest) provider packages to your `requirements.txt` file.
-Note that you need to install the `s3fs` extra to use the Amazon provider package with the [Object Storage](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/objectstorage.html) feature.
+Note that you need to install the `s3fs` extra to use the Amazon provider package with the [object storage](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/objectstorage.html) feature.

     ```text
     apache-airflow-providers-common-io==1.3.0